Milton H. Biow: Biography

 In 1964, Biow wrote Butting In: An Adman Speaks Out which told the story of his time in advertising.

 Personal life

 Biow was a founder of the National Conference of Christians and Jews and was active with the United Jewish Appeal, the United Hospital Fund and the Muscular Dystrophy Association.
-He was married Sophie (née Taub) Biow (1895-1943); they had two children, Richard Biow (married to Chinese translator and writer Adet Lin, daughter of Lin Yutang) and Patricia Biow Broderick (married to actor James Broderick).
-He was a member of Reform synagogue Temple Emanu-El in Manhattan.
+He was married to Sophie (née Taub) Biow (1895-1943); they had two children, Richard Biow (married to Chinese translator and writer Adet Lin, daughter of Lin Yutang) and Patricia Biow Broderick (married to actor James Broderick).
+Through his daughter Patricia, he is the grandfather of actor Matthew Broderick.
+He was a member of the Reform synagogue Temple Emanu-El in Manhattan.